tanner-johnson2718/MEME_OS/README.md

 # Directory Layout
 - *archives*
 Tar balls used as seed of project.
-Contains lts build root source and intial linux source (4.19.218) that serves as the base for out modifications.
+Contains build root source and intial linux source (4.19.218) that serves as the base for out modifications.

 - *buildroot* (not source controlled)
 Contains the buildroot build system that will build the rootfs and kernel.
 This